GM High Feature engine: LWR

 The LWR is dedicated LPG 3.6-liter engine.
-Introduced in the MY2012 Holden Commodore, Based on the 3.6-litre LY7 engine, the LWR had a vapour injection system.
+Introduced in the MY 2012 Holden VE Commodore, Based on the 3.6-litre LY7 engine, the LWR had a vapour injection system.
 The vapour injection system injected gas directly into the air intake runner, thereby preventing excess gas from circulating through the air intake system.
 Although liquid LPG injection generally produces more power, Holden justified vapour injection on the grounds of lower fuel consumption, lower CO_{2} emissions, reduced pumping and parasitic losses, and start-up reliability in hot weather.